Inti Raymi in Cusco Festival of the Sun 2026

 Sadly, the Festival of the Sun was prohibited in 1572 by Viceroy Francisco de Toledo, who considered it a pagan practice incompatible with Catholicism.
 Despite this suppression, our indigenous communities secretly maintained elements of Inti Raymi, preserving its essence through oral traditions.
 It was in 1944 when Faustino Espinoza Navarro, a Quechua writer and scholar, revived the festival as a theatrical representation, based on the chronicles of Inca Garcilaso de la Vega.

-Rituals and traditions: The heart of the festival of the Sun
+Rituals and traditions of the Sun festival

 The historical ceremonies